 Meet your fellow students and get all the practical information you need

-The Orientation Days are two fun-filled and information-packed days that will give you all the information you need as a student at SDU.
+The Orientation Days are two fun-filled and information-packed days.
+They will give you all the information you need as a student at SDU.
 The days are a mix of practical information and fun social activities.

 You’re new here – let us make you feel welcome